European Economic

 To adopt decisions, the parties to the CBD rely on the expertise of the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES), an independent intergovernmental body established to strengthen the science-policy interface for biodiversity and ecosystem services for the conservation and sustainable use of biodiversity, long-term human well-being and sustainable development.

 Under the CBD, Parties must develop and enforce National Biodiversity Strategies and Action Plans (NBSAPs) to translate the CBD’s objectives into action at national level, incorporating biodiversity into national decision-making and relevant plans, programmes and policies.
 Each COP sets the direction for global biodiversity policy, including strategies, action plans and monitoring frameworks.
-Since CBD COP15, the EESC, as part of the EU delegation with observer status, has participated actively in the COPs, engaging in discussions, consultations and side events to represent European organised civil society in the global effort to protect biodiversity.
+Since CBD COP15, the EESC has participated actively in CBD COP meetings, as part of the EU delegation and with an observer status, engaging in discussions, consultations and side events to represent European organised civil society in the global effort to protect biodiversity.